thethumbler/glimpse/_posts/2019-03-30-the-mysterious-grammar-of-lua.md

 TL;DR: These are three different statements.
 ALAS!
 Because Lua has no semicolons, I hear you say, but it's not that simple, go ahead and fire up your favorite Python interpreter and run the same code...
 Syntax Error.
 Still not convinced?
 Try with JavaScript, still, Syntax Error.
 So what's so special about Lua?

-If you are not familiar with topics like lexical analysis, parsing and abstract syntax trees, I strongly recommend reading [this article](https://tomassetti.me/parse-tree-abstract-syntax-tree/) and get back here
+If you are not familiar with topics like lexical analysis, parsing and abstract syntax trees, I strongly recommend reading [this article](https://medium.com/basecs/leveling-up-ones-parsing-game-with-asts-d7a6fc2400ff) and get back here.

 # Lexical Analysis
 Of course that line above wasn't what struck me, and I didn't forget to add spaces and was surprised by the result, what surprised me most was this snippet from my lexer implementation (in C):